The Girls’ Guide to Backpacking in New Zealand

 - Look out for “ladies night” in bars and clubs for discounts and free entry

-- If you’re uncomfortable sharing a room guys, look out for hostels with female-only dorms
+- If you’re uncomfortable sharing a room with guys, look out for hostels with female-only dorms

 - Pack versatile clothing that you can wear in a variety of ways

-- You can bring up to three-months worth of contraceptive pills into New Zealand
+- You can bring up to six months worth of contraceptive pills into New Zealand

 - Opportunity shops in New Zealand, or op-shops, are huge!
 You can easily swap your outfit for a few bucks.